Phorcys (therapsid): Description

 Little can be said for the overall anatomy of Phorcys as it is only known from partial skulls missing everything in front of the eyes.
 Nonetheless, it is estimated to be a relatively large-bodied gorgonopsian with a complete skull length estimated at 30 cm, assuming it had similar proportions to the related Gorgonops.
 For comparison, the largest Late Permian gorgonopsians such as Inostrancevia and Rubidgea reached skull lengths in excess of 40 cm.
 Collectively, the preserved portions of Phorcys make up the rear of the skull behind the eyes, including the postorbital bar, zygomatic arch, the occiput, and much of the basicranium.
 Only one bone from the front of the skull is known, the palatine, which bears numerous palatal teeth.
 Although incomplete and eroded, Phorcys preserves various characteristics that mark it as a gorgonopsian from other groups of therapsids.

 One such feature is the width of the postorbital bar behind the eyes, which increases in its front-to-back width from the roof of the skull down to where it meets the jugal on the zygomatic arch, more than doubling its width from 2.2 cm to 4.5 cm.
 Such an extreme expansion is unique to gorgonopsians, as is its convex border of the temporal fenestra, which in other predatory therapsids is often concave to undercut the orbit.
 Although the roof of the skull has been narrowed by erosion, the area between the two temporal fenestra (the intratemporal region) is inferred to have been broad and flat like other gorgonopsians from a broken edge still attached to the back of the postorbital, revealing its true extent.
 Phorcys also had a large preparietal (a bone unique to just a few therapsid groups, including gorgonopsians) with a rounded front edge in the characteristic shape for gorgonopsians.
 The occiput is broad and low, wider than it is tall as typical of gorgonopsians, and has a vertical face.
 This contrasts with the only other gorgonopsian from the Tapinocephalus Assemblage Zone, Eriphostoma, which consistently preserves an occiput that slopes up and forwards.
 Like other gorgonopsians, the occiput has a sulcus (or furrow) in the squamosal bone on either side, mostly exposed on the back but curving around partially onto the side of the zygomatic arch.
-The occiput also sports a prominent nuchal crest running vertically down the centre and widening from the skull roof down to the circular foramen magnum (the opening for the spinal chord, bordered by the occipital condyle beneath).
+The occiput also sports a prominent nuchal crest running vertically down the centre and widening from the skull roof down to the circular foramen magnum (the opening for the spinal cord, bordered by the occipital condyle beneath).
 This crest is common in gorgonopsians and served for muscle attachment, but it is especially robust in Phorcys for its body size.